-6.1 Where final accounts have been submitted and paid by the respective consumer and the remaining balance after finalisation of any final readings and other administrative costs results in a balance, such account must be considered for a possible write-off.
+6.1 Where final accounts have been submitted and paid by the respective consumer and the remaining balance after finalisation of any final readings and other administrative costs results in a balance of ≤ R1 000, such account must be considered for a possible write-off and the account closed accordingly.

-6.2 The Accounting Officer or the Chief Financial Officer will, after thorough review of any applications in terms of this policy be delegated to write-off any amounts to the maximum of R100 000 per account at any time during a financial year.
+6.2 The Municipal manager or Chief Financial Officer will, after thorough review of any applications in terms of this policy be delegated to write-off any amounts to the maximum of R100 000 per account once a year.
 No Council resolution/approval will be necessary in this regard.